st-jverde/st-jverde/README.md

 <h3 align="left">Hi 👋, I'm Joeri Verdegaal</h3>

-As a recent graduate of Le Wagon's full-stack web development Bootcamp, I aim to start my career in the tech industry by looking for an entry-level position.
-The Bootcamp focused mainly on developing web applications with Ruby on Rails, HTML, CSS and JavaScript.
-However, I look forward to developing my skills and learning new languages in the future.
+As a recent graduate of Le Wagon's full-stack web development Bootcamp, I aim to start my career in the tech industry.

+My main interests are subjects surrounding innovation, sustainability, nature and mental/physical health.
+Besides that, I enjoy experimenting with the combination of fine arts, sound design and computer programming.
+Thus, I would love to learn more about AI and computer learning.
+I'm absolutely open to collaborate on projects with other artists and programmers.

 📫 How to reach me **joeriverdegaal@gmail.com**